 There are countless resources available to guide you as you learn more about Bitcoin and how to buy and sell the currency for the most benefit.
 In addition to this article, you should also check out the Bitcoin Trading Guide for Beginners and the Bitcoin for Beginners series of articles.

-In addition, we recommend our useful articles about Bitcoin, other kinds of crypto, and browsing the web safely, since surfing online securely is of great importance when making any kind of financial transaction.
+In addition, we recommend our useful articles about Bitcoin, other kinds of crypto like Ethereum, and browsing the web safely, since surfing online securely is of great importance when making any kind of financial transaction.

 - Top 5 Best VPN to Buy with Bitcoin and Other Crypto